-Infertility has become a Major problem in Modern Times.
+Infertility has become a Major problem in Modern Times the Question is Why?

 As with many areas of ill health some women may be diagnosed with PCOS and not be having any health issues.

 So what happens if you are having health issues such as irregular periods, extreme pain when you do manage to menstruate.
 You just seem to keep putting on weight no matter what you do and are unable to become pregnant.

 What may be the Cause Factors to PCOS?

 Finding one particular cause to a disease is virtually impossible, due to the fact that each of you are individual.
 However there are several links that are showing up to be underlying causes to this condition.
 Could it be your genes or if there has been abnormal foetal development during time of conception.

 Women whose mothers, sisters or grandmothers had PCOS are at a higher risk for developing PCOS.
 Research suggests that exposure to excessive amounts of male hormones (androgens) by the developing foetus may alter proper gene expression.
 This means that the affected genes will not function correctly later in life, which may cause PCOS during the reproductive years of a woman’s life.

 However there has been significant improvement found when positive lifestyle changes are put into place this percentage decreases substantially.